Getting to uni

 Access the facilities at any Western campus

 Sydney City Campus students have access to all the facilities and services at any Western Sydney University campus.
-(Note: The facilities at Sydney City Campus are currently only available to students who are enrolled in a course at Sydney City due to systems and technology variances.)
+(Note: The facilities at Sydney City Campus are currently only available to students who are enrolled in a program at Sydney City due to systems and technology variances.)

 If you apply directly through us, rather than UAC, you could save on the application fee.